beegee-tokyo/WisBlock-API/AT-Commands.md

 Description: Device address or DEVADDR

 This command allows the user to access and configure the device address or DEVADDR.
+If in OTAA mode and device has joined the network, `AT+DEVADDR=?` will return the device address assigned by the network server

 | Command                        | Input Parameter | Return Value                                               | Return Code              |
 | ------------------------------ | --------------- | ---------------------------------------------------------- | ------------------------ |